-Los Angeles teachers strike still on as union rejects offer
+Los Angeles teachers strike still on as impasse declared

-LOS ANGELES (AP) — A massive teachers strike in Los Angeles is still planned for Monday after their union rejected a new offer from the nation’s second-largest school district.
+LOS ANGELES (AP) — A massive teachers strike in Los Angeles is still planned for Monday after a union rejected a new offer from the nation’s second-largest school district and declared an impasse following 21 months of increasingly heated negotiations.

-After hours of new talks Friday, the union representing teachers in the Los Angeles Unified School District announced that the offer was “woefully inadequate.”
+After hours of new talks Friday, the union representing teachers in the Los Angeles Unified School District announced that the new offer was “woefully inadequate.”

-The district says United Teachers Los Angeles rejected it without proposing a counteroffer and refused to continue negotiations.
+The district’s offer, unveiled Friday, included adding nearly 1,200 teachers, counselors, nurses and librarians to schools, reducing class sizes by two students, and capping class sizes to between 32 and 39 students, depending on age and curriculum.

-The district’s offer included adding nearly 1,200 teachers, counselors, nurses and librarians to schools and reducing class sizes by two students.
-It also included the district’s previously proposed 6 percent salary increase.
+The offer also included the district’s previously proposed 6 percent salary increase over the first two years of a three-year contract.

 Most Read Nation & World Stories